Cookies setting

 Starbucks mobile app

-The plan makes it convenient for customers to visit the store and choose their order.
+The plan makes it convenient for customers to visit the store and place their orders.
 As the majority of Starbucks’ demographics are people who often use mobile devices, the mobile app is an appropriate way to purchase products on the go with a mobile phone and pick them up in the store with a little pause.

 The Starbucks app allows the brand to include all the benefits of a referral program, a loyalty card, and a customer rewards program to the same venue.
 The more frequently you use, the more deals and free beverages you can receive in your preferred stores.